shichaosuper/Segment-the-superpixel-from-the-grass/README.md

 python tools.py --image test_image.jpg
 ```

-   where test_image.jpg is the input image
+   where test_image.jpg is the input image, test_image.csv should also be in the same folder.

 2. it will output two files: